This position is located in Arlington, VA.

 Licenses: One or more of the following: Active CISSP (or Associate), GSLC, CISM.

-Experience: ICD-501/503 experience; prior use of the ACAS tool chain, Security Content Automation Protocol (SCAP) validation tools, awareness of NISPOM IS-relevant rules, etc.
+Experience: Prior experience as an associate ISSO / ISSM (IAO/IAM) in a small to medium-scale classified enclave.
+ICD-501/503 experience; prior use of the HBSS and ACAS tool chains, Security Content Automation Protocol (SCAP) validation tools, awareness of NISPOM IS-relevant rules, etc.

 Accountability: Ensures server(s) and client stations are operating efficiently and resolves issues.
 Verifies that accredited systems maintain their prescribed configuration and addresses/reports deviations from same immediately.
 Recommends and performs modifications to enhance server/service performance and reliability.

-Regularly communicates with the ISSO and ISSM as well as IT engineering group leaders in Pittsburgh to convey operational status information relevant to the services in scope.
+Regularly communicates with the IA team members in Pittsburgh to raise situational awareness of operational status information relevant to the services in scope.

-Responsible for proper handling (e.g., safe storage, proper marking, approved destruction) of document and media used in the operation and maintenance of classified systems.
+Responsible for proper handling (e.g., safe storage, proper marking, approved destruction) of documents and media used in the operation and maintenance of accredited systems.

-Responsible for providing information relating to equipment and facility needs each fiscal planning session to aid in budgeting expenses related to the operation of accredited systems in “closed” areas.
+Responsible for providing information relating to equipment and facility needs each fiscal planning session to aid in budgeting expenses related to the systems / services in scope.

-Participates in the development or revision of IS-specific security safeguards and local operating procedures to satisfy certification requirements.
-Works with the ISSM and ISSO in Pittsburgh to align policies to DC operations.
+Participates in the development or adaptation of IS-specific security safeguards and local operating procedures to satisfy certification requirements.
+Works with the ISSM and ISSO in Pittsburgh to align policies and procedures to DC operations.

 Direction: Works under limited supervision from a remote manager as part of the OCIO IA team.